Nascondino: eSurv S.r.l.

-eSurv started as a business unit of Connexxa and become independend as eSurv S.r.l in 2014.
+eSurv started as a business unit of Connexxa and became independent as eSurv S.r.l in 2014.
 The business unit and the eSurv software and brand was later sold from Connexxa S.r.l. to eSurv S.r.l. on Feb 28, 2016.

-eSurv’s flagship product, named Exodus, was comprised of a Android & iOS spyware and its C2 infrastructure.
+eSurv’s flagship product, named Exodus, was comprised of an Android & iOS spyware and its C2 infrastructure.

 The Android spyware was made of two stages: the dropper that collected basic identifying information about the device (namely the IMEI code and the phone number), and the payload that was downloaded once the victim identity was confirmed, and then exploited the DirtyCOW vulnerability to gain root access on the device.[1][2]